|

 LED

-bulbs have come a long way since space invader games.
+bulbs have come a long way since early digital watches.
 LED's come in sizes and

 outputs that now

-make them useful as illuminators rather than just status advisers.
-LED bulbs
+make them extremely useful as primary illuminators rather than just status

-have a very low current drain and a very white dazzling output.
-LED bulbs as yet
+advisers.
+LED bulbs have a very low current drain but produce a very white dazzling output.

-high beam spread.
-The beam spread and bulb whiteness is very useful for image
+even be dimmed to conserve power.
+The beam spread and bulb whiteness is very

-capturers, both video and photo.
-LED bulbs are currently up to 10 watt power
+useful for image capturers, both video and photo.
+LED bulbs are predominately

 for a while, the bulbs are ultra reliable and offer enormous durations.

-The newer primary LED divelights have multiple bulbs that, give bulb redundancy
+The newer primary LED dive lights can have multiple bulbs that give bulb redundancy

 and very useful brightness, with up to 30 watts of power.
-As of 2006 Greenforce
+In 2006 Greenforce

-lighting have introduced a new type of LED bulb that is both incredibly bright
+lighting introduced a new type of LED bulb that is both incredibly bright

 and tightly focussed - these hybrid LEDs' will certainly give HID bulbs a run